 Yes.
 Children are very welcome at our services.

-At our 10.30am services, we offer supervised craft activities at the back for children.
-There is a little space with low tables and chairs especially dedicated to them.
-We often show a short Bible story video in a separate room during the sermon time.
-Children are involved in little ways in the service like taking the offering forward.
-Every now and again, on special occasions, there is a shorter ‘family service’ which in which children are involved all the way through.
+At our 10.30am services, we offer supervised craft activities and Bible stories for children.
+There is a little space with low tables and chairs in the Londonderry Chapel especially dedicated to them.
+We sometimes show a short Bible story video as well.
+Children are involved in various ways in the service like taking the offering forward and sometimes reading prayers.
+Every two months or so, on special occasions, there is a shorter ‘family service’ which in which children are involved all the way through.

 Our 3.30pm Messy Church, every other month, is specifically designed for families with children and is not like traditional church at all.